Timothy Wong Man-kong

 Timothy Wong Man-kong (黃文江) is a historian from Hong Kong and chair professor within the Department of History at Hong Kong Baptist University.
 He earned a bachelor's degree [BA in Arts and Social Sciences (History) 1992] from Hong Kong Baptist College followed by MPhil and PhD in History, both at the Chinese University of Hong Kong, under the supervision of Professor Alice Ng Lun Ngai-ha.
-Wong was elected a fellow of the Royal Historical Society in 2018.
+Wong was elected a fellow of the Royal Historical Society in 2018 and a fellow of the Royal Asiatic Society of Great Britain and Ireland in 2019.